CartoDB/academy/_app/_intermediate-design/03-how-to-choose-colors-part-2.md

 ![blue_full]({{site.baseurl}}/img/course6/lesson3/blue_full.png)

-Here's our whole sequential palette so far.
+Here's our whole sequential palette so far:

 ![rb_divergent]({{site.baseurl}}/img/course6/lesson3/rb_divergent.png)

-This palette works, but we can make it even easier to see differences between polygons using this if we tweak hue, saturation and value as mentioned in the sequential palette section above.
+This palette works, but we can make it even easier to see differences between polygons using this if we tweak hue, saturation, and value as mentioned in the sequential palette section above.
 [ColorBrewer](http://colorbrewer2.org/) has already researched a more optimal <span style="color: #FF0000;">red</span> and <span style="color: #2167AB;">blue</span> version for us:

 ![colorbrewer_redblue]({{site.baseurl}}/img/course6/lesson3/color_brewer_red_blue.png)